brenthuisman/postdoc_tools/README.md

 Operate on Gate macro files.
 Also with extremely basic support for the conversion of a phantom macro to an Image, which you may save to .mhx or .xdr.
 Requires CLITK tools

+RTPlan
+---

+Some tools for processing dumped RTplans for Gate.

 NKI
 ---